Cell biology

 Overview

-Our health, and consequently our lives, depend on the coordinated activities of our individual cells; diseases arise when the activities of these individual cells become derailed.
+Our health, and consequently our lives, depend on the coordinated activities of our individual cells.
+Disruption of these important processes can lead to disease.

-Through our combined expertise in different cell types and communication mechanisms and using state-of-the-art approaches, scientists in VAI’s Department of Cell Biology pursue fundamental research to understand how our cells grow, communicate, survive, assemble into tissues and organs, respond to the environment, and change with age.
+Scientists in VAI’s Department of Cell Biology investigate how cells grow, communicate, survive, assemble into tissues, respond to the environment and change with age.

-This transformative work will yield new diagnostic and treatment strategies to improve the quality of life for people with cancer, bone diseases and rare disorders.
+Their transformative work aims to yield new diagnostic and treatment strategies to improve the quality of life for people with cancer, bone diseases and rare disorders.

 Our Faculty